elabftw/elabdoc/doc/faq.rst

 Fortunately, eLabFTW allows rock solid `timestamping of your experiments <https://en.wikipedia.org/wiki/Trusted_timestamping#Trusted_.28digital.29_timestamping>`_.
 With just one click of a mouse, and for free, you can timestamp your work.

 If needed, you can also choose another TimeStamping Authority allowing :rfc:`3161` timestamping.
+For instance you could select a qualified timestamping authority (in the context of eIDAS regulation).

 You also have the possibility to use the `Bloxberg.org <https://bloxberg.org/>`_ blockchain to timestamp your data.
 All it takes is a single click!